xaviervia/washington/README.md

 example.go()
 ```

-###### Silencing the reporter
+**Silencing the output**

-Silencing the reporter is pretty straightforward.
+Silencing the output is pretty straightforward.
 If you send anything
 to the `use` method that has no corresponding `example`, `success`, etc
 methods itself, the result will be that the default formatter will be
 removed but nothing added to replace it.